 Employee pulse surveys are designed to be conducted regularly including quarterly, monthly, or even weekly.

 As the term “pulse” suggests they are short to complete.
 For instance, there are typically 10 to 15 questions included in a quick pulse survey.

 The main differences between a pulse survey and an employee engagement survey are the length of the questionnaire and the frequency it is being sent.

 Employee engagement surveys are commonly completed on an annual or semi-annual basis.
 They often take 15 to 20 minutes to complete and collect detailed information on the experience of working at a company.

 Whereas, staff pulse surveys are sent on a more regular basis, such as quarterly or monthly.
 They should take no more than 5 minutes of an employee’s time to complete.

 The content of an employee pulse survey may overlap with an annual employee survey to some degree.

-Findings from the research may include:
+Findings from the staff pulse surveys may include:

 - An understanding of what is important to your employees